arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

-#  HTML5 Reset WordPress Theme
+#  HTML5 Reset+PJAX WordPress Theme

-HTML5 Reset is a simple set of *WordPress* best practices to get web projects off on the right foot.
+HTML5 Reset+PJAX is a simple set of *WordPress* best practices to get web projects off on the right foot.
+It alos includes support for the combination of the .js history API and AJAX to enable faster loads and dynamic page transitions.

 ## Some of the features: